NgocHaiNguyen14/Auto_driving_car/Software/Readme.md

-# code of AI and other part relating to software be here
+# Lane Detection ...
+# LaneSegmentationYOLOv8: This folder contains code for lane segmenation and postprocess
+# QtGUI: GUI for AV